brianhanifin/brianhanifin.com/_posts/2019-12-11-esphome-shelly1-dumb-light-switch-smart.md

   date_modified: 2019-12-11 09:10:00 -0800
 ---

 ## Project: Self-contained Hue light switch with offline fail-over

 ### Goals

 1. Create a light switch that is decoupled from power delivery so the 9 Hue Bulbs in my Dining Room Chandelier can always be powered, while allowing use of the light switch on/off paddle.
 2. Provide a fail-over mechanism that allows the switch to operate even when Home Assistant is unavailable.

+#### Purchased Supplies

+1. [Shelly1][shelly1] (or a Sonoff Basic, or other ESPHome compatible board).
+2. [Electrical wire][romex] (Romex 12/2, solid wire, 2 covered conductors plus one ground conductor).
+3. Wire Nuts, [Non-twist Connectors][non-twist-connectors], or [Wago Connectors][wago].

+*The above links include my Amazon Affilite id.
+It is my hope that creating these articles might be able to pitch in a nickle here and there toward my hobby.*

 ### Goal #1: Make the dumb light smart